 We support the key provisions of the Equator Principles (EP).
-We are not currently a signatory due to the low number of transactions that Investec does in non-designated countries.
+We are not currently a signatory due to the low number of transactions that Investec does in non-designated countries, as defined by EP guidance.
 All transactions done in non-designated countries are EP monitored and compliant.
 Please refer to our latest Sustainability and ESG Supplementary Report available on our website for more information and our EP disclosures.